AlphabetsAlphabets/Web-API/README.md

     - [OOP]https://www.youtube.com/watch?v=ZDa-Z5JzLYM&list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc) (Object oriented programming)

 ### Building a REST API with Flask Restful
-- [Building an api with Flask Restful by Tim](https://www.youtube.com/watch?v=GMppyAPbLYk).
+- [Building an api with Flask Restful by Tim Russica](https://www.youtube.com/watch?v=GMppyAPbLYk).
 This will teach you how to work with Flask Restful

 - [Documentation of Flask Restful](https://flask-restful.readthedocs.io/en/latest/), for a more in-depth explanation of how things work.